ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 ### Folding an Array

 To combine all the elements of an array into a single result, we can use the `Array.fold_left` and `Array.fold_right` functions.
 These functions take a binary function, an initial accumulator value, and an array as arguments.
-The binary function takes two arguments: the current value of the accumulator and the current element of the array and returns a new accumulator value.
+The binary function takes two arguments: the accumulator's current value and the current element of the array, then returns a new accumulator value.
 Both functions traverse the array but in opposite directions.
 This is essentially the same as `List.fold_left` and `List.fold_right`.

 Here is the signature of `Array.fold_left`: